Selecting the Correct Tools for Inspection

 Checking the judgment tolerance and margin

 The reliable method to judge the detection stability is to check the statistical data of the values measured with multiple defective and non-defective workpieces.
-The graph shown below is the result of measuring 256 inspection targets with the statistical analysis function of the CV Series vision system.
+The graph shown below is the result of measuring 256 inspection targets with the statistical analysis function of the CV Series machine vision.
 Targets exceeding the upper limit line are detected as NG.
 The graph shows the level at which workpieces are detected as defective based on the upper limit setting.

 When tolerance (upper limit) is set with sufficient margin